kewisch/web-extensions/charter.md

   * Participants vote.
 Participants have 21 days to vote for a single candidate, but this period ends as soon as all participants have voted.
 The individual who receives the most votes, no two from the same organisation, is elected chair.
-In case of a tie, RFC2777 is used to break the tie.
-An elected Chair may appoint co-Chairs.
+In case of a tie, RFC 2777 is used to break the tie.

 Participants dissatisfied with the outcome of an election may ask the Community Development Lead to intervene.
 The Community Development Lead,